kwilhelm1967/LocalPasswordVault/license-packages/family-plan/README.txt

 ⚠️  Each person's master password CANNOT be recovered.
 ⚠️  Each person should create their own backups.
 ⚠️  Vaults are private - family members cannot see each other's passwords.
 ⚠️  Lost a key?
-Contact priority support.
+Contact support.

 ================================================================================